 - identification of policy options a range of possible policy options from doing nothing to improving recycling of televisions and computers were identified.
-In this process 18 options were identified; - identification of funding approaches a range of ten possible funding approaches to fund a policy/scheme for end of life televisions, computers and computer products were identified;

-- assessment of policy and funding combinations a range of policy and funding combinations (180 given there were 19 policy options and ten funding approaches) were identified; and - most feasible options selected considering the set of combinations identified, the most feasible set of policy/funding combinations (approximately 65 out of the total 180) were assessed against the following criteria: - resource recovery is maximised relative to other options; - costs are minimised relative to other options; - coverage is maximised relative to other options; and - administration is simple relative to other options.
+In this process 18 options were identified; - identification of funding approaches a range of ten possible funding approaches to fund a policy/scheme for end of life televisions, computers and computer products were identified; - assessment of policy and funding combinations a range of policy and funding combinations (180 given there were 18 policy options and ten funding approaches) were identified; and - most feasible options selected considering the set of combinations identified, the most feasible set of policy/funding combinations (approximately 65 out of the total 180) were assessed against the following criteria: - resource recovery is maximised relative to other options; - costs are minimised relative to other options; - coverage is maximised relative to other options; and - administration is simple relative to other options.

-Based on assessment against the above criteria, nine options for a change in government intervention were identified that are considered most likely to achieve objectives and address problems.
-These options are those identified for detailed cost benefit analysis.
+Based on assessment against the above criteria, the EPHC Electrical Equipment working group4 identified nine options that were considered most likely to achieve objectives and address problems.